composer/composer/doc/03-cli.md

   can take a bit of time to run so it is currently not done by default.
 * **--classmap-authoritative (-a):** Autoload classes from the classmap only.
   Implicitly enables `--optimize-autoloader`.
+* **--prefer-stable:** Prefer stable versions of dependencies.
+* **--prefer-lowest:** Prefer lowest versions of dependencies.
+Useful for testing minimal versions of requirements, generally used with `--prefer-stable`.

 ## remove